MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

    ![Model downloaded button](media/model-downloaded.PNG "Model downloaded button")

-   >[!NOTE]
+   > [!NOTE]
-   >When you're working offline with a 3D model, the notes functionality is disabled.
+   > When you're working offline with a 3D model, the notes functionality is disabled.

+## Update downloaded models

+You can update all of your downloaded models at once.

+1. In the Product Visualize app, select the main menu button.

+2. Select **Downloads**.

+3. Select **Update Downloads**.

+   A progress bar is displayed at the top of the screen indicating the status of downloads.

 ## Delete all downloaded models